rezozero/nuxt-starter/README.md

 I18N_TIMEZONE=Europe/Paris
 ```

+Update environment variables in following files:

+- `.env`
+- `.gitlab-ci.yml` if you are using Gitlab CI to build your project

 If not, time will be formatted using user-browser timezone.
 You can test it in _Chrome Dev Tool > ... > Sensors > Location_.
 If you do not want to use `$i18n`, `$config.defaultTimeZone` will hold your current timezone configuration.